A Comparative Evaluation: Bipolar Disorder Vs. Schizophrenia

 Biological, environmental, and genetic causes

 Both bipolar disorder and schizophrenia may also be caused by genetic and environmental factors.
 Research has identified multiple genes that may increase susceptibility to either disorder.
-In addition, those with a family history of these conditions are at a heightened risk of developing them.
+Bipolar disorder and schizophrenia are thought to have some same certain genetic components, which may help explain some of the symptom overlap between the two mental health conditions.
+In addition, those with a family history of bipolar disorder and schizophrenia are at a heightened risk of developing them.

 Environmental factors, such as prenatal stress, exposure to toxins, and childhood trauma, have been implicated in the onset of bipolar disorder and schizophrenia.